brodyking/ptrack/README.md

 - Email for creating new accounts.

-  - New registration page and Settings menu additinos.
+  - New registration page and Settings menu additions.
   - Email is still optional.

 - New Domain (pt.benadryl.dev -> pouchtrack.net)